 Interference optically anti-reflective glass

-The anti-reflective picture glass - often referred to as museum glass - reduces the reflections in a different way: The technical term "interference-optically anti-reflective" refers to an optical coating that is achieved by a dipping process: similar to a spectacle lens, the glass surface remains smooth and reflections are reduced by the coating to less than 1%.
+The anti-reflective picture glass - often referred to as glass for museums - reduces the reflections in a different way: The technical term "interference-optically anti-reflective" refers to an optical coating that is achieved by a dipping process: similar to a spectacle lens, the glass surface remains smooth and reflections are reduced by the coating to less than 1%.
 The glass is completely transparent and the image remains true to the original without any interference.
-Museum glass is also suitable for DISTANCE magnetic frames.
-"Anti-reflective" glasses are the optimal solution for unadulterated enjoyment of art and meet the highest demands of museums all over the world.
+Anti-reflective glass is also suitable for DISTANCE magnetic frames.
+It is the optimal solution for unadulterated enjoyment of art and meets the highest demands of museums all over the world.

 The video exemplarily shows the difference in reflection reduction between glossy normal glass, matt white glass on one side and Schott museum glass.